caktus/guidebook/source/testing/index.rst

 Don't just test that the code works when everything is fine.
 Verify that it does something sane when problems occur.

-If you're testing an API, give it invalid areguments.
+If you're testing an API, give it invalid arguments.
 If you're testing a form submission, provide bad input and make sure the followup page has the right error messages.
 If you have code that sends email, what happens if the mail server is temporarily